matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable.md

 These filters will be
 executed when [applyQueuedFilters](#applyQueuedFilters) is called.

-Filters that prettify the output or don&#039;t need the full set of rows should be queued.
+Filters that prettify the output or don't need the full set of rows should be queued.
 This way they will be run after the table is truncated which will result in better performance.

 #### Signature